klaytn/klaytn-docs/docs/getting-started/account/managing-accounts.md

 $ ken --password <(echo "this is not secret") --unlock primary --datadir <DATADIR> --rpccorsdomain localhost --verbosity 6 2>> log.log
 ```

-If you want to start a node with a specific account unlocked, you can use an address or an index which refers to the address position in the account list \(and corresponds to the order of creation\).
+If you want to start a node with a specific account unlocked, you can use an address or an index that points to the address location in the account list \(and corresponds to the order of creation\).

 ```bash
 $ ken --unlock "0" --datadir <DATADIR>